Regression-Based Bayesian Estimation and Structure Learning for Nonparanormal Graphical Models: Simulation Results

 \section{Simulation Results}

-We conduct a simulation study to assess the performance of the proposed methods using the horseshoe MCMC, Bernoulli-Gaussian MCMC, and variational Bayesian algorithm.
-We compare the structure learning results of our methods to the nonparanormal graphical model \citep{liu_nonparanormal:_2009} and to a Bayesian Gaussian copula graphical model \citep{mohammadi_bayesian_2017}, indicated as the Bayesian copula, in which the rank likelihood is used to transform the random variables with a uniform prior on the graph, a G-Wishart prior on the inverse correlation matrix, and estimation is used with the birth-death MCMC \citep{mohammadi_bayesian_2015}.
-We assess the effect of the transformation functions of our methods on parameter estimation.
+We conduct a simulation study to assess the performance of the proposed methods using the horseshoe MCMC, indicated as Horseshoe, Bernoulli-Gaussian MCMC, indicated as Bernoulli-Gaussian, and variational Bayesian algorithm, indicated as Variational Bayes.
+We choose not to include to the Bayesian nonparanormal graphical model described in \cite{mulgrave_bayesian_2020} because we want to maintain the Cholesky decomposition across all comparisons of the proposed methods.
+We compare the structure learning results of our methods to the nonparanormal graphical model \citep{liu_nonparanormal:_2009} and to a Bayesian Gaussian copula graphical model \citep{mohammadi_bayesian_2017}, indicated as the Bayesian Copula, in which the rank likelihood is used to transform the random variables with a uniform prior on the graph, a G-Wishart prior on the inverse correlation matrix, and estimation is used with the birth-death MCMC \citep{mohammadi_bayesian_2015}.
+These competing methods all utilize a transformation of the data to learn the graphical structure.

+We assess the performance of these methods by calculating sensitivity, specificity, and the Matthews correlation coefficient (MCC).
+We assess the effect of the transformation functions of our proposed methods by calculating the scaled $L_1$-loss.
+These metrics are detailed in Subsection \ref{perf}.
+In this section, we describe the data generation process used to conduct the simulation study.

 The random variables, $Y_1,\ldots,Y_p$, are simulated from a multivariate normal distribution such that $Y_{i1},\ldots,Y_{ip} \stackrel{\mathrm{i.i.d.}}{\sim} \N(\boldsymbol\mu, \boldsymbol\Omega^{-1})$ for $i = 1, \ldots, n$.
 The means $\boldsymbol\mu$ are selected from an equally spaced grid between 0 and 2 with length $p$.
 We consider nine different combinations of $n, p,$ and sparsity for $\boldsymbol\Omega$: